Our Company

 Galileo’s 100%-owned tenements near Norseman are highly prospective for palladium-copper-nickel sulphide deposits as highlighted by the Callisto discovery in 2022.

-Mr Creasy continues to be the largest shareholder with a 27.6% shareholding along with ASX Listed IGO Ltd (ASX:IGO) with 8.3% and Directors and management with a 5.9% shareholding.
+Mr Creasy continues to be the largest shareholder with a 27.5% shareholding, ASX Listed IGO Ltd (ASX:IGO) holds 8.3%, and Directors and management have a combined 5.9% shareholding of the Company.

 Key Milestones